Crème Fraîche (South Park): Reception

 In its original American broadcast on November 17, 2010, "Crème Fraîche" was watched by 2.487 million viewers, according to Nielsen Media Research, making it the most watched cable television show of the night.
 The episode received a 1.6 rating/3 share, meaning it was seen by 1.6 percent of the population, and 3% of people watching television at the time of the broadcast.
 Among male viewers between ages 18 and 34, the episode received a 2.7 rating/9 share.
 Among adult viewers between ages 18 and 49, "Crème Fraîche" received a 1.4 rating/4 share, falling two tenths in the ratings, however it was one of the only cable television shows that night to receive a rating higher than 1.0 among adults between 18 and 49 years of age (the other shows being Psych, Meet the Browns and The Ultimate Fighter).

 IGN rated the episode 8.0, saying "This episode didn't waste any time with the jokes, as it opens with a dig at Carnival Cruise Lines and how smelling like poop would actually be an improvement for their ship.
 That joke is quickly followed by Randy Marsh ignoring his wife's requests to avoid the 'no-no' channel, and we soon find that Randy has a case of Sitophilia (a food fetish) that is only satisfied by the sweet, sweet food love on Food Network."

 Sean O'Neal of The A.V.
 Club gave the episode a positive review, saying the episode a "giddy, last-day-of-school-after-a-hectic-semester, let’s-get-this-final-paper-over-with-so-we-can-get-out-of-here vibe".
 Sean rated the episode a B−.

 Gordon Ramsay enjoyed the references to him and his shows in the episode, tweeting about it one evening whilst watching it.
+In a Reddit AMA, Alton Brown called the episode a "Pinacle [sic] of comedic genius," adding that he "would never rub a pork loin with butter."